What is Customer Due Diligence (CDD)?

 Companies should determine a client’s risk level based on the information collected and the initial identification processes.
 Businesses can define custom thresholds for low-risk and higher-risk customers with the help of an AML/KYC solution that covers risk scoring.

 The KYC provider calculates a risk score for new customers based on a suite of risk attributes such as country, political exposure, and occupation risks, among other vectors.
-These factors aid in determining the level of the due diligence that should be applied: simplified, basic, or enhanced.
+These factors aid in determining the level of due diligence that should be applied: simplified, basic, or enhanced.

 5. Case Management for Alert Monitoring